BenGeoSim/ObsidianExorcist/Readme.md

 **Steps to Run the Script**

-This is launched from commandline so:
+This is launched from "command line" so:
 1) Navigate to the project directory: Open a terminal (Command Prompt on Windows, Terminal on macOS/Linux) and navigate to the folder where your script is located.
 2) You can then launch the application from there.